Leosoftsms1/pofolio/README.md

-# pofolio
+# porfolio
-All index files are stored in the folder called 'Public'
+All HTML files are stored in the folder called 'Public'